 Snapshot of performance in financial literacy.
 Source: OECD

 Where do Estonian students learn about money and finances?

 Test results in financial literacy strongly correlate with scores in Mathematics and Reading literacy (0,87 and 0,83) in all countries.
 68,3 % of Estonian students claim that they learn about financial topics in their Math lessons.
-Students who have learned about financial matters from Math lessons score the highest in financial literacy test.
+Students who have learned about financial matters from Math lessons score the highest in the financial literacy test.

 Although family pays a crucial role in teaching about money matters, Estonian parents are not too keen to talk about this topic with their children.
 Around 40% of parents never discuss their family budget or financial news with their kids.
 They might take up the topic of savings and plans to make a bigger purchase.
-It is interesting that frequent discussions on the money matters result in lower test scores in Estonia.
+It is interesting that frequent discussions on money matters result in lower test scores in Estonia.

 See the full version of the article here.